Are you failing the happiness test?

-by Howard H. Yu Published 8 October 2021 in Brain circuits • 2 min read
+by Howard H. Yu Published October 8, 2021 in Brain Circuits • 2 min read

 In a world of constant disruption, the difference between companies that survive and those that are left behind is their ability to LEAP.
 What LEAP means is the ability to jump from your core competency to another knowledge or capability base.
 Those companies that can easily leap early and repeatedly are the ones that are the most successful and enjoy longevity.
 There are four main principles behind LEAP.